AdrienCorenflos/AdrienCorenflos.github.io/index.md

 but I have a short [CV](/cv/) and a list of [publications](/research/).

 #### About me
-I am a Lecturer at the University of Warwick, starting September 2025.
+I am a Assistant Professor (Lecturer) at the Department of Statistics of the University of Warwick, starting September 2025.

 I did my PhD thesis in [Prof. Simo Särkkä's](https://users.aalto.fi/~ssarkka/) group, in Finland.
 I defended my [thesis](phd_thesis.pdf) on August 26th, 2024.
 It was awarded the best thesis award by Aalto University.